payamyek/adventofcode2022/README.md

 ![img](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue) ![img](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2F{payamyek}1212%2Fhit-counter)

-This holiday season I have decided that for the first time to partake in the 2022 [Advent of Code](https://adventofcode.com/) (AOC) challenge.
+This holiday season I have decided for the first time to partake in the 2022 [Advent of Code](https://adventofcode.com/) (AOC) challenge.
 The AOC challenge presents two sets of problems everyday leading up to Christmas day.
 In light of the Christmas spirit, I will be documenting all my solutions and providing detail and precise annotations to allow potential readers to improve in future AOC challenges.